Medical Clinical Laboratory Technician - ATD H170600 (Full-Time)

 There is a considerable amount of math required in Chemistry.
 Problems are usually of the equation type and are practiced throughout the Chemistry course in order to give students time to understand and become proficient with these problems.

 What type of person would enjoy working as a medical clinical lab technician?

 Medical clinical lab technicians are problem solvers and like challenge and responsibility.
-They are accurate in task performance, reliable, emotionally stable, work well under pressure and stress, and are able to finish a task and communicate well.
+They are accurate in task performance, reliable, work well under pressure and stress, and are able to finish a task and communicate well.
 They set high standards for themselves and expect quality in the work they do.

 What are the licensure requirements for this program?

 The program instructor provides students with information about the application process for the certification exam including the websites used to complete this process.
 Students choose one out of the two certification agencies (AMT or AAB).

 The American Medical Technologists (AMT) www.americanmedtech.org , requires applicants to successfully complete an accredited MLT program and submit the appropriate application and fee.
 Numerous state-wide testing dates, times, and locations are available.

 The American Association of Bioanalysts (AAB), www.AAB.org requires applicants to successfully complete an accredited clinical laboratory training program and submit an application fee and a certification fee.
 The test is given four times a year at various Florida locations.

 Once students have passed the exam they become certified and are eligible to apply to the State of Florida for their license.
 If students have completed the program and are waiting to take the exam, they may receive a temporary license to work in Florida.
 If students fail the exam, temporary licenses are immediately revoked.
 Students are allowed to retake the exam if they fail it the first time.